CrossFi-Africa-Ecosystem/crossfi-africa/README.md

-# CrossFi Chain Starter Template
+# CrossFi Chain Starter Kit

 A CLI tool to help developers kickstart their CrossFi projects with pre-configured Hardhat and React templates.